TensorNetwork/tensornetwork.org/src/mps/algorithms/dmrg/index.md

 network just after the optimization step and the network with restored MPS form.

 In physics and chemistry applications, DMRG is mainly used to find ground states of Hamiltonians of many-body quantum systems.
-It has also been extended to compute excited states, as well as simulate dynamical, finite-temperature, and non-equilibrium systems.
+It has also been extended to compute excited states, and to simulate dynamical, finite-temperature, and non-equilibrium systems.

 Algorithms similar to or inspired by DMRG have been developed for more general MPS computations, such